christianspecht/tasko-androidclient/readme.md

 # Android client for Tasko

-This is the Android client for Tasko, a mobile to-do list app with a server backend.
+This is the Android client for Tasko, a mobile to-do list app for your own server.

 See [http://christianspecht.de/tasko](http://christianspecht.de/tasko) for more information.